 You click print, go to the printer, and nothing’s there.

-This is usually the best outcome when you have a driver issue.
-There are problems that can affect other people or even affect your budget.
+It’s usually the best outcome when you have a driver issue.
+Some problems can affect other people or even harm your budget.
 After a queue goes into error, jobs sent by other users may not print either.

 Everything prints wrong

 Configuring a printer driver with the wrong port could send a job to the wrong queue, never to be found.
-Or it could be found by someone.
+Alternatively, someone else could find it.
 Even companies with different brands of devices can see how important it is to have the right driver.
 If you set your job to print to Brand A and it prints to Brand B, there’s no telling what it’s going to do.
 They don’t speak the same language.

 Maybe you’ve tried to set up a printer on your own and had a tough time finding the right driver.